Find institutions where you can study information technology.

 He says Chinese students of the time were taught and guided every step of the way, while students in New Zealand “had more freedom to decide when and how to study”.

-Wu Hongbo carried out his postgraduate study at Victoria University’s English Language Institute in Wellington.
+Wu Hongbo carried out his postgraduate study at Victoria University of Wellington's English Language Institute.
 He says his time in New Zealand not only improved his English language abilities but also broadened his vision, knowledge and capability.

 “I would like to say to those who wish to choose New Zealand that New Zealand is a wonderful country to pursue your academic study.
 Just to meet the friendly people in a beautiful country is already an unforgettable lifelong experience.

 “Go to New Zealand – you will never regret your choice!”

 If you complete a qualification in an area that is skilled and in demand in New Zealand, you may be able to continue working in New Zealand after your post-study work visa by applying for a different type of work visa or a skilled migrant visa.

 Hospitality, retail, agriculture and tourism are among the main sectors offering part-time work in New Zealand.
 These websites may help you with your job search.